 - 3301 Real Estate.
 (3-0) A study of basic real estate principles.
 Topics include legal instruments and processes, property management, valuations, planning, development and sales, financing, and private and public interests. - 3312 Business Finance.
 (3-0) An introduction to the finance function and to problems confronting financial managers.
-Topics include financial analysis, time value of money, capital budgeting, financial decisions, and working capital management.
-Prerequisites: ACC 2362; CIS 1323; MATH 1319. - 3313 Financial Management.
+Topics include financial analysis, time value of money, capital budgeting, and financial decisions.
+Prerequisites: ACC 2362; CIS 1323; MATH 1319; and completion of, or concurrent enrollment in, OMST 2333. - 3313 Financial Management.
 (3-0) An advanced study of intermediate and long-term financing alternatives, the incorporation of risk analyses in capital budgeting and the determination of capital costs, capital structure, and dividend policies.
 Prerequisites: QMST 2333; FIN 3312.